Femme Trek FAQs

 Are your routes in busy areas like Bear Lake?

-Is Rocky Mountain National Park worth visiting in the winter?
+Is Rocky Mountain National Park worth visiting in winter?

 Do you offer snowshoeing tours in Rocky Mountain National Park?

-Yes!
-Our women’s snowshoeing tours in Colorado run from late fall through early spring, offering a peaceful way to explore the park in winter.
+Yes.
+Our women's snowshoeing tours run from late fall through early spring and offer a peaceful way to experience Rocky Mountain National Park during winter.

 I've never been snowshoeing before.
 Will you teach me?

-What is forest bathing, and do you offer it in Colorado?
+What is forest bathing, and do you offer it?